Free shipping. There’s just something about the phrase that evokes instant satisfaction—if you’re a shopper, that is.

 Similar to the various options available for offering free shipping, you can also get creative with the mix of shipping services you employ.
 Are you able to offer both free and fast shipping?
 If not, how about a slower delivery option that’s still free, but with an optional upgrade to 2-day or overnight shipping (at an extra charge)?
 However you decide to structure your shipping service options, it’s always a good idea to survey the various carriers, their specific service levels, and pricing for the types of shipping options you’re offering.

 By utilizing a shipping software solution, you can access a mix of carriers, often at discounted rates to help determine which services work best for your business and customers.
+And, to get an idea of how much you could actually save on say, USPS shipping rates, for example, try out our USPS shipping calculator.

 Displaying Your Free Shipping Offer